 Pick One and Get it Done

 Strength endurance training is an excellent way to get in better physical shape, work on weak areas, get some recovery work, and build muscle.
 It doesn’t matter which method you choose to supplement your strength training program.
 Try them all and mix and match.
 Have some fun with it.

 See how your body responds to one session a week and go from there.
 Even if your goals are purely strength, you should have some form of conditioning work in your routine.

 If you are short on cash and can’t afford any extra equipment you can do hill sprints or stadium stairs.
-If you like to try conditioning tools, the prowler and drag sled are some of the best options available.
+If you like to try conditioning tools, the prowler and dragging sled are some of the best options available.